venkat1707/anz-hybrid-labs/Guide/_index.md

 Change Tracking and Inventory is an built-in Azure service, provided by Azure Automation.
 The old version uses the Log Analytics agent, while the newer version uses the Azure Monitor Agent (AMA).

+> **NOTE: Some instructions and screenshots refer to the older preview experience and will be slightly different in the current Azure portal.

 #### Prerequisites

 The following are required for this module to function: